kyma-project/kyma/resources/kiali/README.md

 ## Prerequisites

 - Install the Monitoring chart to make Kiali work.
-- Install the Jaeger chart to integrate Jaeger with Kiali.
-- Install the Logging chart to integrate Grafana with Kiali.

 ## Details